roman-milk/roman-milk.github.io/falling-prey.md

+===

- ****** Falling Prey Ch.
-02 ****** bygeronimo_appleby© Thank you for the positive response to the first chapter, ergo, as threatened, here's the second.
+Thank you for the positive response to the first chapter, ergo, as threatened, here's the second.
 Thank you to those who made suggestions and were actively involved in the creative - *snerk* creative? - process.
 You know who you are, UKOD, and there was even encouragement from the USA for which I am grateful.
 Right, before I get all emotional like a celeb at the Oscars I'm outta here.
 Enjoy, I hope.

  *